VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 2. Locate the first location in source code where either or both of the above occur.
 In this case, it's the **Handle** method in the **RegistrationProcessRouter** class. **Important:** this does NOT necessarily mean that the Process is a Command Handler!
-Processes (Sagas) are responsible for creating/retrieving Aggregate Roots (AR) from storage for the purpose of routing messages to the AR, so while they have methods similar in naming and signature to an **ICommandHandler<T>** implementation, they do not implement a
+Process managers are responsible for creating/retrieving Aggregate Roots (AR) from storage for the purpose of routing messages to the AR, so while they have methods similar in naming and signature to an **ICommandHandler<T>** implementation, they do not implement a